timosalm/tap-operator-workshop/workshop/content/exercises/runtime.md

 clear: true
 ```

-... and our application should output `Hello POSTGRESQL` instead of `Hello H2` for the in memory database.
+... and our application should output `Hello POSTGRESQL` instead of `Hello H2` for the in-memory database.
 ```dashboard:open-url
 url: https://payment-service-{{ session_namespace }}.{{ ENV_TAP_INGRESS }}
 ```

 The service classes abstraction and Crossplane make it also possible to have a different way of provisioning for e.g. a PostgreSQL database in different clusters without changing the workload or resources generated by the supply chain for it.
-So a PostgreSQL database in test cluster could be dynamically provisioned as Helm chart, in the staging cluster with an PostgreSQL Kubernetes operator and HA configuration, and for production as a native AWS service.
+So a PostgreSQL database in test cluster could be dynamically provisioned as Helm Chart, in the staging cluster with a PostgreSQL Kubernetes operator and HA configuration and for production as a native AWS service.

-Other runtime components of VMware Tanzu Application Platform like **Application Live View, VMware Spring Cloud Gateway for Kubernetes, Application Configuration Service, Application Single Sign-On, and Contour will not be covered in this workshop**.
+Other runtime components of VMware Tanzu Application Platform, like **Application Live View, VMware Spring Cloud Gateway for Kubernetes, Application Configuration Service, Application Single Sign-On, and Contour, will not be covered in this workshop**.